 Required Courses and Semester Credit Hours

+Students select two proficiency-level courses from different subdisciplines and two concentration-level courses from one subdiscipline.
 Upon consultation with their advisors, students are expected to select technical elective courses applicable to their areas of interest and specialization.
 The areas of specialization are construction engineering and management, mechanical systems, illumination, and structural engineering.

 In addition to the courses listed below, other courses not listed may be proposed by a student and approved by the advisor if they are found to be applicable.